Oberon: The Enigmatic King of the Fairies in A Midsummer Night's Dream

 Oberon's Manipulation and the Athenian Lovers: A Case Study in Unintended Consequences

 The contrast between Oberon's detached amusement and the lovers' emotional turmoil underscores the play's exploration of the difference between the fairy and mortal worlds.
-Oberon's manipulation serves to emphasize the fragility of human emotions and the ease with which they can be manipulated by external forces, highlighting the inherent power imbalance between the fairy and human worlds.
+Oberon's manipulation serves to make clear the fragility of human emotions and the ease with which they can be manipulated by external forces, highlighting the inherent power imbalance between the fairy and human worlds.

 Oberon's Redemption?
 A Glimpse of Benevolence?